 In the context of machine learning, clustering belongs to unsupervised learning, which infers a rule to describe hidden patterns in unlabeled data.
 Specifically, clustering is the process of grouping a set of items in such a way that items in the same group are more similar to each other than those in other groups.
 In keyword research, we can cluster keywords by topics, personas or need states in the user journey.

-Now let’s arrange the same type of fruits again.
-This time you already know from your previous work that, the shape of each fruit so it is easy to organize fruits by type (e.g.: arrange apple into the red color and big size group).
-Here your previous work is your training data and the group of fruits are your labels.
+Now let’s arrange the same type of fruit again.
+This time you already know from your previous work, the shape of each fruit so it is easy to organize fruits by type (e.g.: arrange apples into the red color and big size group).
+Here your previous work is your training data and the group of fruits is your labels.
 This type of learning is known as supervised learning.
 Classification is one type of supervised learning.

 Among all the clustering methods, I will introduce k-means clustering today.
 K-means is a method of partitioning data into k subsets, where each data element is assigned to the cluster with the nearest mean.
 The standard algorithm can be demonstrated through the four plots below:

 - k initial means (in this case k=3) are randomly generated:

 - k clusters are created by associating every observation with the nearest mean:

 - The centroid of each of the k clusters becomes the new mean:

 - Steps 2 and 3 are repeated until convergence has been reached:

 Now I am going to experiment with iPullRank’s Search Analytics data from Google Search Console and cluster these keywords into different topics in the following steps: